 It’s beginning to look a lot like Christmas for those who have a light heart and jolly spirit… for others, it seems like work to wear a smile and “go through the motions” that most people expect during the holidays.
 This year everything feels different.
 It feels empty to me.
 I lost my Dad three months and 21 days ago and I have missed him every single day since.
 My Dad REALLY loved Christmas.
 Each year he tried to out-do the previous year.
 He would always leave a voice mail message on my daughter’s cell phone (even at the age of 24!) saying “Ho Ho Ho!
 Have you been a good girl this year Shea bird?
 Santa Claus is watching!”… and always with the warning that “if you’re not good, you’ll get coal in your stocking!”
 Shea still has last Christmas’ message from my Dad, her Pop-Pop, saved on her phone.
 It makes us laugh and cry at the same time.

 I truly believe that my father knew that last year would be his last Christmas.
 He asked each one of us to think about something special that we wanted.
-Instinctually I knew that he was “preparing” and wanted his last gift to be memorable and to always serve as a visible reminder that he loved us (more) and was always with us, even when he could no longer be.
+Instinctually I knew that he was “preparing” and wanted his last gift to be memorable and to always serve as a visible reminder how much he loved us, and was always with us, even when he could no longer be.
 I chose a pair of earrings which I have worn every day since he gave them to me last Christmas Eve.
 I will treasure them always; they are a reminder of a Christmas past that will never, ever be the same.

 As for this Christmas…I just want it to be over.
 It hurts too much.
 Thanksgiving was difficult…but Christmas is much harder.
 I recently found a Christmas ornament that symbolizes the loss of a loved one and says that this year “they will be spending Christmas with Jesus”.
 Did it help?
 No. It just made me cry.